-The hardest part of this entire recipe is peeling and dicing the apples which isn’t even that labor intensive to begin with.
+The hardest part of this entire recipe is the peeling and dicing of the apples.

 I have learned that this Apple Crisp is so good that all you have to do is promise a bowl to someone in exchange for help, then you don’t even have to peel or dice the apples.

-If you are teaching kids to cook this may be a good recipe to have them help prepare, too.
+If you are teaching kids to cook and learn their way around the kitchen, this may be a good recipe to have them help prepare.

 Measuring out the different ingredients can be a fun job for little ones and dicing apples can be a good chore for the older kids.